60 min read

 How to learn more from me

-Such personal service has its cost and is not suitable for everyone.
+Such personal mentoring has its cost and is not suitable for everyone.
 I charge $175 per hour, terms apply.
-I use mostly Zoom but can switch to a more convenient platform for you.
+I use Skype and Zoom but can switch to a more convenient platform for you.
 I speak English and Estonian.

 If you are serious about trading and want to learn from my experience, then please fill in the contact form and I will get back to you with details: Contact